veritaserum27/KubernetesArgoHack/002 Argo Setup/002 Argo CD.md

     1. Run the following command to patch the `argocd-server` resource to be a LoadBalancer.
         `kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'`

     2. Run the following to ensure the external IP is created.
-This command will outpuit only the exetrnal IP of the `argocd-server`.
+This command will output only the exetrnal IP of the `argocd-server`.
         `kubectl get services --namespace argocd argocd-server --output jsonpath='{.status.loadBalancer.ingress[0].ip}'`

     3. Navigate to the assigned external IP.
 You should now see an ArgoCD login page.